 Throughout the course of your employment, an employee is free to leave your employment at any time, for any reason.
 An employer/recruiter reserve a similar right to end the employment relationship, or change an employee’s position, title, job responsibilities, or compensation, at any time, with or without advance notice, for any reason or for no reason, and with or without cause.
 This is called “employment at will” and no one other than the President or Chief Executive Officer has the authority to alter this arrangement, to enter into an agreement for employment for a specified period of time, or to make any agreement concerning the terms of your employment that is contrary to this policy.
 Furthermore, such an agreement must be in writing and must be signed by both employee and the President or Chief Executive Officer.

 Exempt employees are employees whose duties and responsibilities are primarily of a managerial, professional, and/or administrative nature and whose pay is such that they are exempt from state and federal law overtime laws.
-Such employees are not required to keep a time record.
+Such employees are not require to keep a time record.

 Non-exempt employees are employees whose duties and responsibilities are primarily secretarial /clerical and technical such as construction labor, customer service, general repairs, and club operations service employees.
 The recruitING Company is required to pay such employees overtime in accordance with state and federal laws and these employees are required to keep a time record of all hours worked for payroll purposes.